erewok/multifaustus/docs/src/architecture/state-diagram.md

 **Inactive**: Leader is not currently participating in consensus, waiting for election opportunity.

-**ScoutPhase**: Leader is attempting to become active by gathering promises from acceptors (Phase 1).
+**Phase1**: Leader is gathering P1b promises from acceptors and processing accepted pvalues to resolve conflicts.

-**CommanderPhase**: Leader is proposing specific values and collecting acceptances (Phase 2).
+**Phase2**: Leader is sending P2a proposals for specific slots and collecting P2b acceptances.

-**Active**: Leader is successfully coordinating consensus and processing new proposals.
+**Active**: Leader has successfully completed Phase 1, is active, and ready to process new proposals from replicas.

 **Preempted**: Leader has been superseded by a higher ballot and must become inactive.

 ### Key Transitions

-- **Start Election**: Inactive leader begins scout phase with new ballot
+- **Start Election**: Inactive leader begins Phase 1 with new ballot
-- **Adopted**: Scout phase succeeds, leader becomes active
+- **P1b Quorum Reached**: Phase 1 succeeds, leader processes pvalues and becomes active
 - **Preempted**: Higher ballot detected, leader becomes inactive
-- **New Proposal**: Active leader starts commander phase for new slot
+- **New Proposal**: Active leader starts Phase 2 for new slot
+- **P2b Quorum Reached**: Phase 2 succeeds, leader broadcasts decision
 - **Backoff Complete**: Preempted leader waits before retry

 ## Acceptor State Machine